-Precedence: 32 Year Authorized: 1965 Presented By: National Society, State Society or Chapter Approved By: NSSAR Executive Committee, State Society or Chapter (based on conferring authority)
+Approved By: NSSAR Executive Committee, State Society or Chapter (based on conferring and is inscribed "ROTC."

-Description: The medal is bronze in color, suspended from a ribbon of the SAR colors.
-The obverse depicts a Minuteman holding a rifle, with a plow and the Liberty Bell in the background and is inscribed "ROTC."
 The reverse is inscribed "Awarded for Leadership, Soldierly Bearing and Excellence to ."
 A ribbon bar in the SAR colors is included and a certificate is available.
 Miniature is not available.